usdAG/webtree/README.md

 It was created in the course of a project parsing leak pages of ransomware groups in the Tor network.
 It was therefore tested in combination with the `torsocks` utility.

+## Usage

+`webtree.py <URL> <OUTFILE>`

+The script requires the target URL to the directory listing that should be parsed recursively as well as the path/ name to the output file.